 \subsubsection{Finite operation time}

 Next, we investigate the operation-time dependence of $s_N(\rho_\mathrm{f}(\tau) \|\rho_{\rm g}(\beta))$, as shown in Fig.~\ref{fig:tau_finite}.
+We adopt $\phi$ as the value optimized for each system size in the limit $\tau\to\infty$~\footnote{We adopt this choice to reduce the numerical costs.
+Although the specific relative entropy becomes smaller when $\phi$ is optimized for each $\tau$, we have confirmed that the $\tau$-dependence qualitatively remains unchanged within the range of parameters we investigated.}.
 We find that the specific relative entropy decreases with $\tau$ and eventually converges to the limiting value.
 The saturation time $\tau_N$ increases with system size.
 Before saturation, the quantity is independent of $N$, and the dependence of $\tau$ exhibits the scaling,